 - UMBC sets the standard in 2022 U.S. News & World Report rankings.
 This year’s rankings affirm UMBC as among the best in both undergraduate teaching and innovation, and distinguished in several other key areas.
 Read More

 - UMBC has officially reached the nation’s highest level of research performance.
 The Carnegie Classification of Institutions of Higher Education has placed UMBC into the category of doctoral universities with very high research activity, popularly known as Research 1 (or R1).
 UMBC is now ranked as one of only 146 R1 institutions nationally, including 107 public and 39 private universities.
 Read More

 - Supported by ACE Fellowships and other mentoring, UMBC is nurturing emerging leaders from all backgrounds of study.
 We can’t wait to see what they do.
 Read More

-- Even amidst the most challenging times, UMBC’s Grit & Greatness campaign is poised to reach its $150 million goal to support our community for decades to come.
+- Even amidst the most challenging times, UMBC’s Grit & Greatness campaign is poised to support our community for decades to come.
 Read More